Table of Contents

 Student records are reviewed at the end of each academic term for academic progress.

-Academic Performance is recorded in Connect as Satisfactory (TGPA of at least 1.5) or Unsatisfactory (TGPA of less than 1.5).
+Academic Performance is recorded in Self-Service as Satisfactory (TGPA of at least 1.5) or Unsatisfactory (TGPA of less than 1.5).

 This is not an academic standing and is not recorded on the transcript, but serves as a warning to students that they might be in academic jeopardy if their grades do not improve and academic advising should be sought.